mindriot88/papertrail/README.md

 # papertrail
-Puppet module for managing remote_syslog and optionally rsyslog
+Puppet module for managing remote_syslog2 and optionally rsyslog